-Sheltered housing is aimed at over 60s.
+Sheltered housing is for older people.
 A Sheltered Housing Manager looks after the development and helps residents to live as independently as possible.
 Most developments have a secure main entrance and all properties have their own front doors.

 Properties usually have one or two bedrooms and a community alarm service, allowing residents to call for help 24 hours a day.
 Developments usually have communal lounges and kitchens, a laundrette, gardens and guest suites for visitors.